Powers and status of Welsh devolution: Option 3: Independence

-With independence, Wales would become a sovereign country, and would be able to apply for full membership of the United Nations and other international organisations.
+With independence, the commission states, Wales would become a sovereign country, and would be able to apply for full membership of the United Nations and other international organisations.
 As an independent country, Wales would be free to choose from a variety of governance options which could include agreements with other parts of the UK, such as in a free association or a confederation.